linebender/druid/README.md

 them), and playing well with the native platform.
 See the [goals section](#Goals) for more details.

-Druid's current development is largely driven by its use in [Runebender], a new font editor.
+**IMPORTANT:** The Druid project is being discontinued.
+While we will still accept all contributions, we'll prefer bugfixes and documentations improvements to new features.
+Current development effort is focused on [Xilem](https://github.com/linebender/xilem).

-We have been doing periodic releases of Druid on crates.io, but it is under active development and its API might change.
+We have been doing periodic releases of Druid on crates.io, but the API is still unstable.
 All changes are documented in [the changelog](https://github.com/linebender/druid/blob/master/CHANGELOG.md).

 For an overview of some key concepts, see the (work in progress) [Druid book].